leucos/deployd/README.md

 update-rc.d deployd defaults
 ```

-Note : the use deployd is run as must have WRITE privileges in the repos
+Note : the user deployd is run as must have WRITE privileges in the repos
 to be modified.

 # Start app